alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 I think the reason I underestimated my ability is that getting through the first few walls is the hardest.
 It's surprising how much easier research got with experience.
-It's still hard, but I have a better handle on how projects organize themselves.
+It's still hard, but I have a better handle on how projects organize themselves and how to follow them through.
-(As well as how they fall apart, which is an unfortunate lesson that everyone learns eventually.)
+(As well as how they can fall apart, which is an unfortunate lesson that everyone learns eventually.)

 When I imagine the world where I did a PhD instead, I don't think my research self-confidence would